PrashanthKumar0/bf-interpreter/README.md

 <br>

-    Brain F*** is  a esoteric programming language which just means its not well known as other languages
+    Brain F*** is an esoteric (or 'joke') programming language which just means it was designed to be a joke among programming nerds

 > for further details about the language have a look at <a href="https://en.wikipedia.org/wiki/Brainfuck">This Wikipedia Page</a>